 Griffith Park And Observatory

 If you want to catch a glimpse of Hollywood life, you won’t want to miss seeing the sights in Tinseltown.
 This L.A. suburb has long been associated with the film and television industry, celebrities as well as plenty of glitz and glamour.
-Stroll the Hollywood Walk of Fame where you’ll find some 2,400 figures from throughout the entertainment world immortalized here, and try to put your own hands into the famous handprints at Grauman’s Chinese Theatre.
+Snap a picture of the Hollywood Walk of Fame with its 2,400 figures from throughout the entertainment world.
 It’s also a popular locale for big movie premieres.
-During major Hollywood screenings, the public is free to stand outside the theatre along the red carpet and watch the arrival of the stars.
+During major Hollywood screenings, the public is free to stand outside the theatre and watch the arrival of the stars.
 Most of the celebrities will stop and say a few words to the crowd before going in to see the film.

 The La Brea Tar Pits, one of the world’s most famous ice age fossil excavation sites, were formed 40,000 years ago when oil seeped through the rock.
 The pits would entrap passing animals which would get stuck in the substance.
 The tar has served as a natural preservative for the fossils throughout the ages.
 Here, visitors can see bones being worked on and what takes place before bones and skeletons are ever displayed.
 On display at the museum are fully reconstructed fossils of a variety of mammals including mammoths, saber-toothed cats, dire wolves, and others all dating back some 10,000 to 40,000 years.